josecarneiro/lab-react-ironcontacts/README.md

 We are going to create a contact management app with React for this producer.

-You can find the starter code in the starter code folder of this GitHub repo.

 ## Submission

 - Upon completion, run the following commands